Blackjack Strategy: The Ultimate Guide to Online Blackjack

 How have Online Casinos Affected Blackjack?

 Online play has undoubtedly brought the game to the masses.
-Online casinos love the game and players can access an alternative to slots and roulette, playing something that they are likely going to recognise.
+Online casinos NZ love the game and players can access an alternative to slots and roulette, playing something that they are likely going to recognise.

 We've seen a considerable increase in the strategy for the game since appearing online as well.
 You could have gone to a casino in the eighties, and there might have been 1 in 100 people who had an idea of basic blackjack strategy.